 Spider veins, those web-like veins that appear on your face or legs, aren’t medically dangerous, but they are annoying and embarrassing.
 Fortunately, there are treatment options.
 Sclerotherapy for spider veins destroys the veins so your body can get rid of them naturally.
 The procedure doesn’t create new spider veins and is completely safe and painless.
-For an initial consultation to see if sclerotherapy treatment for spider veins is right for you, call the Astra Vein Treatment Center in Brooklyn, where Dr. George Bolotin personally assesses your needs and recommends the most appropriate treatment for your spider veins.
+For an initial consultation to see if sclerotherapy treatment for spider veins is right for you, call the Astra Vein Treatment Center in Brooklyn and Bronx, where Dr. George Bolotin personally assesses your needs and recommends the most appropriate treatment for your spider veins.

 Spider veins are red or sometimes purple web-like veins that appear on your legs or on your face.
-Sclerotherapy is a vein treatment used at a vein clinic in Brooklyn like the Astra Vein Treatment Center.
+Sclerotherapy is a vein treatment used at a vein clinic in Brooklyn and Bronx like the Astra Vein Treatment Center.
 This minimally invasive procedure treats spider veins and varicose veins.
 Sclerotherapy is a process that kills unsightly veins, but it’s also safe, since:

 Sclerotherapy treatment for spider veins also relieves any aches, pains, night cramps or burning you may feel from the veins.
 The needle used in the procedure is very small, perfect for treating spider veins and small varicose veins.
-When you visit the Astra Vein Treatment Center in Brooklyn, NY, vein specialist Dr. George Bolotin first diagnoses your spider veins and then recommends the best procedure to remove them, which may be sclerotherapy.
+When you visit the Astra Vein Treatment Center in Brooklyn, NY and Bronx, NY, vein specialist Dr. George Bolotin first diagnoses your spider veins and then recommends the best procedure to remove them, which may be sclerotherapy.

-Preparation for the procedure requires a consultation with your vascular specialist in Brooklyn, NY.
+Preparation for the procedure requires a consultation with your vascular specialist in Brooklyn, NY and Bronx, NY.
 Dr. Bolotin examines your spider veins and then takes a health history.
 You may need an additional test to confirm the diagnosis, but usually diagnosis is straightforward.
 If Dr. Bolotin recommends sclerotherapy for you, he requests that you take several precautions, such as:

 With your permission, Dr. Bolotin may take pictures before and after the treatment.
 These photos allow you to see the changes in your spider veins more clearly.
 Most often, though, the real changes take some time to show, as your body slowly absorbs the treated spider veins, making them disappear.